Vladimir9595/3D-Portfolio/README.md

 ## Add the Experience and Academic section

-In the Experience section we need to import some libraries to build the timeline.
+In the Experience section you need to import some libraries to build the timeline.

 ```javascript
 import {